Coventry University’s Transparency Statement on Human Trafficking and Modern Slavery

 Our organisation’s structure

-Coventry University is a global university whose core business is teaching and applied research.
-The Coventry University Group comprises 4 academic faculties supported by professional services divisions and 8 established subsidiaries.
-Located principally in Coventry city centre, with campuses in London and Scarborough, the Coventry University Group has approximately 43,000 students and over 3,400 staff.
+Coventry University is a global university whose core business is teaching and research.
+The Coventry University Group comprises 4 academic faculties supported by professional services divisions and a number of established subsidiaries.
+Located principally in Coventry city centre, with campuses in London and Scarborough, the Coventry University Group has approximately 45,000 students and over 5,000 staff.
 The Group is supported by a centralised procurement and contracting function with transactional purchasing devolved to individual departments.

 Our policy on modern slavery and human trafficking

-The Coventry University Group is committed to acquiring goods and services for its use without causing harm to others.
-In doing so, the Coventry University Group is committed to supporting the UK Government’s approach to implementing the UN Guiding Principles on Business and Human Rights.
+In support of Coventry University Group’s commitment to acquiring goods and services for its use without causing harm to others we support the UK Government’s approach to implementing the UN Guiding Principles on Business and Human Rights.

 - Employment is freely chosen